junparkh/LendingClub/menu1.md

 There were a number of issues regarding the loan dates.
 In particular, we needed to understand which loans were actually completed and which were still current.
 We decided to exclude the current loans from our model.
 A couple of the key parameters are worth discussing:

 - Last\_pymnt\_date: this refers strictly to the last payment made rather than the date that the last payment of the loan is due.
 To be clear, if a loan was made in Month=1 and had a term of 36 months then the final loan payment would be due in Month=36.
 If the current month were Month=10 and the most recent payment had been made then the parameter last\_pymnt\_date would record 10 rather than 36;
-- Issue date: refers to the start date of the loan or when the money was drawn down;
+- Issue date: refers to the start date of the loan or when the money was drawn down; and
-- Term\_months: refers to the length of the loan assuming that all payments are successfully made and the loan reaches its natural end point;
+- Term\_months: refers to the length of the loan assuming that all payments are successfully made and the loan reaches its natural end point.

 #### (3) Loan Profitability
 This was by far the most difficult metric to analyse.
 There is a saying in the finance community that, &quot;you cannot eat APY&quot;.
 This refers to the fact that if the APY (Annual Percentage Yield) charged on a loan is very high but does not last very long then you can have exceptionally large APY but no nominal return.
 An example serves to illustrate this point: